FarrukhKamal48/GLBox/README.md

 # GLBox
-GLBox is primarily an OpenGL wrapper for linux.
+GLBox is primarily a 2D OpenGL Rendering Engine for linux.
+It provides wrapper classes for basic OpenGL objects (Vertex Arrays, Vertex Buffers, Index Buffers etc) while also implementing an Instance Renderer that clasifies all rendering objects and renders them automatically.

 ***